timnallen/little_shop/README.md

 Launch a local server with rails s

     rails s

-Visit 'localhost:3000' in your internet browser
+Navigate to 'localhost:3000' in your internet browser

-Once you reach the site you can access login, registration, and other visitor functionality via the navigation bar at the top of the screen.
+Once you reach the site you can access login, registration, and other visitor functionality via the navigation bar at the top of the screen

 ![Navigation Bar](/navigation_bar.png?raw=true)